telerik/ajax-docs/knowledge-base/imageeditor-change-zoom-level.md

 ## Description

-Learn how to change zoom-in and zoom-out level of RadImageEditor
+How to change the zoom level of Telerik WebForms ImageEditor from the default 50% to another level.

 ## Solution

-Add the [`OnClientCommandExecuting`](https://docs.telerik.com/devtools/aspnet-ajax/controls/imageeditor/client-side-programming/events/onclientcommandexecuting#onclientcommandexecuting) event in the markup of the Image editor:
+Add the specific buttons with the respective `CommandName` attributes and attach the [`OnClientCommandExecuting`]({%slug imageeditor/client-side-programming/events/onclientcommandexecuting%}) event to the ImageEditor.

+Example

 ````ASPX
 <telerik:RadImageEditor
     ID="RadImageEditor1"